 The FDA has several programs that are intended to expedite or facilitate the process for reviewing new drugs that are intended to treat a serious or life-threatening condition and demonstrate the potential to address unmet medical needs for the condition.
 Fast Track designation and Breakthrough Therapy designation are two of these programs and apply to the combination of the product and the specific indication for which it is being studied.
 The sponsor of a new drug or biologic may request the FDA to designate the drug as a Fast Track product at any time during the development of the product on the basis that data demonstrate the potential to address an unmet medical need, and may request the FDA to designate the drug as a Breakthrough Therapy based on preliminary clinical evidence that the drug may demonstrate substantial improvement on one or more clinically significant endpoints over existing therapies, if available, as outlined in the FDA's programs.
-Under the Fast Track or Breakthrough Therapy expedited programs, the FDA may review sections of the marketing application on a rolling basis before the complete NDA is submitted if the sponsor provides a schedule for the submission of the sections of the application, the FDA agrees to accept sections of the application and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section of the application.
+Under the Fast Track or Breakthrough Therapy expedited programs, the FDA may review sections of the marketing application on a rolling basis before the complete NDA is submitted if the sponsor provides a schedule for the submission of the sections of the application, the FDA agrees to accept sections of the application.
 Even if a product receives a designation, the designation can be rescinded and provides no assurance that a product will be reviewed or approved more expeditiously than would otherwise have been the case, or that the product will be approved at all.